 Can I get additional down payment assistance with an FHA loan?

-While the Federal Housing Administration (FHA) does not offer its own down payment assistance, you may still be able to get help with your down payment through a program.
-Take note: Closing cost assistance on FHA loans is capped at 6%.
-For an FHA loan, you have to put up some of your own money, but most down payment programs will work with FHA loans.
+While the Federal Housing Administration (FHA) doesn’t offer its own down payment assistance, you may still be able to get help with your down payment through a program.
+Take note: Assistance with closing costs on FHA loans is capped at 6%.
+For an FHA loan, you must put up some of your own money, but most down payment programs will work with FHA loans.

 The Bottom Line

-Before considering how much money you need for a down payment and whether you’ll need assistance with paying for it, start the process of getting preapproved for your mortgage.
+Before considering how much money you need for a down payment and whether you’ll need assistance to cover it, start the process of getting preapproved for your mortgage.
 That way, you know how much house you can afford before saving for a down payment and closing on a property.

-It’s possible to qualify for a mortgage from conventional lenders with a down payment as low as 3% of a home’s final purchase price.
-And if you need help coming up with an even smaller down payment, the down payment assistance programs offered by community organizations, government agencies and local lenders could help you clear this financial hurdle.
+It’s possible to qualify for a conventional mortgage with a down payment as low as 3% of the final home purchase price.
+However, if you still need help coming up with the money, the down payment assistance programs offered by community organizations, government agencies and local lenders could help you clear this financial hurdle.

 Viewing 1 - 3 of 3

 Home Buying - 7-minute read